Leading effective practice

 The Literacy Hub’s suite of professional learning materials is a great place to explore free evidence-based professional learning.
 Use these resources to see what effective literacy instruction looks like:

-- Engage with resources and webinar recordings from the Literacy Hub's professional learning on explicit direct instruction for phonics – an instructional model and choosing and using decodable resources.
+- Engage with resources and webinar recordings from the Literacy Hub's professional learning on explicit instruction for phonics – an instructional model and choosing and using decodable resources.

 - View this Illustration of practice to see how a school leader leads a team in planning for explicit literacy teaching.

-- This phonics instructional model for reading and spelling outlines the attributes of using an explicit direct instruction model, and includes a sample phonics lesson.
+- This phonics instructional model for reading and spelling outlines the attributes of using an explicit instruction model, and includes a sample phonics lesson.

 Providing consistent and high-quality resources will support teachers to implement effective lessons and improve student outcomes.
 Explore these Literacy Hub resources: